0x80/isolate-package/README.md

 ## Configuration Options

-For most users no configuration should be required.
+For most users no configuration should be necessary.

 You can configure the isolate process by placing a `isolate.config.json` file in the package that you want to isolate, except when you're [deploying to Firebase from the root of the workspace](#deploying-firebase-from-the-root).

 For the config file to be picked up, you will have to execute `isolate` from the same location, as it uses the current working directory.